How to apply

 If you need protection immediately, ask for an emergency order when you apply.
 You do not have to tell the person you want protection from that you’re applying so it’s known as a ‘without notice’ or ‘ex-parte’ application.

 The court will hold a hearing which you must attend.
 It may issue an order at the hearing.

 You’ll still have to tell that person about your application after the order has been issued.

-An emergency order will usually last until you go to the court for your hearing.
+An emergency order will usually last until your hearing.

 If you’re 17 or under